-As an Assistant Administrator, you can use DRA to manage Azure user accounts and modify Azure user account properties when Azure Active Directory is configured by the DRA Administrator.
+As an assistant administrator, you can use DRA to manage Azure user accounts and modify Azure user account properties when Azure Active Directory is configured by the DRA Administrator.

 Execute a search operation to locate and select the required Azure user object.
-After you select one or more objects in the list, the taskbar becomes active with options such as delete, allow, block, password reset, Office 365 mailbox properties, and modify properties.
+After you select one or more objects in the list, the task bar becomes active with options such as delete, allow, block, password reset, and modify properties.
+You can also download search results as a CSV file.
 Click the options to display their functions.